Manaslu Circuit Trek - 14 Days

 • Electricity and Charging: Electricity is available throughout the trek.
 Most accommodations in Machha Khola, Jagat, Deng, Namrung, Lho Village, Sama Gaon, Samdo, Bhimtang, and Dharapani have electric plugs in the room.
 However, in other destinations, you will use the power sockets in the dining area to charge your electronic devices.
 Charging your devices may cost extra bucks.

-• WiFi and Mobile Network: WiFi and mobile network facilities on the Manaslu Circuit Trek in Nepal.
+• WiFi and Mobile Network: WiFi and mobile network facilities are available on the Manaslu Circuit Trek in Nepal.
 However, the speed may be compromised.
 Your teahouse may have a fast internet connection, which may cost between USD 2 and USD 3.

 • SIM Card and Connectivity: Nepal Telecom (NTC) generally provides better coverage in the Manaslu region compared to Ncell, especially in upper areas such as Samagaon and Samdo.
 Buying a local SIM card in Kathmandu before the trek is highly recommended for communication and internet access during the Manaslu journey.

-You can find a mix of diverse cuisines during the off-the-beaten-path Manaslu trek.
+You can find a mix of diverse cuisines during the off-the-beaten-path Manaslu route.
 All teahouses, lodges, and rest stops serve the staple Nepali meal, dal bhat (rice, lentil soup, vegetables, and pickle), along with a variety of Tibetan and basic continental meals.

 You can also find noodles, fried rice, pasta, soups, momos, Tibetan bread, porridge, pancakes, eggs, boiled potato dishes, and seasonal vegetables.
 In lower regions, some teahouses may also offer pizza, sandwiches, or bakery items.
 As you gain altitude, food menu options become more limited due to transportation challenges in remote mountain areas.